MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_protectionprofile.md

 [ProtectionProfile::Observer](class_mip_protectionprofile_observer.md) will be called upon success or failure.

 ### DeleteEngine
-Delete the protection engine with the given id.
-All data for the given engine will be completely deleted.
+Delete the protection engine with the given ID.
+All data for the given engine will be deleted.

 Parameters:
-* **id**: the unique engine id.
+* **id**: the unique engine ID.